KarlDegen/angular-table-inline-editing-with-drag-and-drop/README.md

 ### Erroneus behavoiour of Angular DnD when used with tables

-When the user drops an dragges table row, the function bound to \((cdkDropListDropped)\) is called.
+When the user drops an dragged table row, the function bound to \(cdkDropListDropped)\
+is called.
 Inside the fired event we find the two properties:

 * event.currentIndex
 * event.previousIndex

-You can rely on the fact, that previousIndes tells you the receiving position of *view* row.
+You can rely on the fact, that currentIndes tells you the receiving position of *view* row.
 But you *can not* rely on the rely on previousIndex.
 The Internet also knows this problem.

 The solution is to investigate on the old position on outselfs.
 We need two steps to achive this

-1. bind the real data to the visual element in teh HTML template
+1. bind the real data of a row to the visual element in the HTML template
    \[cdkDragData\]="row"
-2. find the real data object index inside the real data array from the row data object bound by \[cdkDragData\]
+2. find the real data object index inside the real data array from the visual row data object bound by \[cdkDragData\]
    const computedPreviousIndex = event.container.data.indexOf(event.item.data, 0);

 Here we compare the complete data object by indexOf().
 Of course we also could have used the